SimonAayani/csc309-PairWise/deliverables/iteration-03.review.md

 ## Product - Review

 > As discussed during our planning meeting, our goals in this iteration were to complete the majority of the features for the MVP of the PairWise product.
-We had decided we will be mostlty focus on acquiring functionality of the backend, polishing the frontend display, and attempting to connect the two for a fully functioning product.
+We had decided we will be mostly focusing on acquiring functionality of the backend, polishing the frontend display, and attempting to connect the two for a fully functioning product.
 Further details about which goals were met and which weren’t, are provided below.

 #### Goals and/or tasks that were met/completed: